 Menstruation is particularly difficult for homeless women.
 Along with the everyday struggle of finding food, shelter, and basic resources, during menstruation, they also face the challenge of getting sanitary pads and the privacy to change them.
-Without access to the most basic resources, periods can be devastating time for women experiencing homelessness.
+Without access to menstrual hygiene products, periods can be devastating time for women experiencing homelessness.

 Menstruation as a topic is shrouded in stigma in many communities around the world.
 The taboo associated with it causes women to face difficulty in talking about it or about their rights to access to hygienic menstrual products.